nicozumarraga/light-mcp-agents/README.md

 1. **Agent Hierarchy**: Agents can be arranged in a hierarchical structure where higher-level agents delegate tasks to specialized lower-level agents.
 2. **Capability Delegation**: Complex tasks requiring reasoning can be delegated to specialized agents through capabilities.
 3. **Tool Aggregation**: Tools from lower-level agents are automatically exposed to higher-level agents.
 4. **Recursive Reasoning**: Each agent can perform its own reasoning process using its available tools.
+A limit to this recursion can be set.

 ### Key Components